Marching to The First Decade with My First Ever Web App

 Now, with AI creeping into everything, will this project still be around for another 10 years?
 Honestly, who knows?

 But as long as people are still using it, I’ll keep it alive.
-Because something about watching your very first app grow up and keep doing good things… that hits different. ❤️
+Because there's something about watching your very first app grow up and keep doing good things… that just hits different. ❤️